viharika-22/product/README.md

 # My Project

-Welcome to my awesome project!
+Welcome to my Products project!

 ## Screenshot
-Here is a screenshot of the application:
+Implementation of Adding products to Cart using Context API Here is a screenshot of the application:

 <img width="1064" alt="image" src="https://github.com/user-attachments/assets/ad0356d2-4678-4938-82fd-a7c2521bf51b" />